|

 Havanese is the "National Dog of Cuba" and

-its only native breed.
+Cuba's only native breed.
 Over time,

-Making its debut in England somewhere in the 18th century, notably
+Making its debut in England somewhere in the 18th century,

 two were owned by the Queen of England and one by Charles Dickens.
 The statue